Programs for ICU nurses and prospective applicants

 - Learn what top programs most value in applicants.
 Discuss the "golden applicant".

 - Candid discussion with other prospective and current students.

 - High fidelity human patient simulation lab experience- The Ultimate ICU Challenge.
-Pit the skills of your team against this robotic patient who is intent on checking out and see how long you can "ride the bull".
+Pit the skills of your team against this robotic patient!

 “I visited from Mayo Clinic for the program.
 I had a wonderful experience at your program and would recommend it to all my colleagues.
 Your lectures and simulation experiences really helped me to develop goals and a plan for the future.
 I learned a great deal about nurse anesthesia as a profession and am so grateful!
 Thank you again!”

 “I felt like I got an “inside scoop” on the anesthesia school.”